-Revised eBook Edition 2014 A$4.99
+2023 Revised Edition A$4.99

 ‘Could not put it down’.
 We often hear people say that about a book.
 Wilson’s book really is a book I could not put down, in fact I stayed up well into the next morning reading it.
 This is great satire.
 The names Wilson gives people says a lot about them and their professions and/or way of life.
 Built around the hysterical need to crush the Catholic Church in a blanket condemnation of everything Catholic, I mean everything Catholic, the big bug-a-boo is a perverted priest who has molested minor boys.
 Criminal and morally repugnant as such actions are, the author has his characters being seen as hypocrites of the first order in their own morally bankrupt lives.
-The ending seemed a bit abrupt but the tension the book had generated made it a rather welcome release to have it finally come to an end that was not too unrealistic but which continued the satire to it’s logical conclusion.
+The ending seemed a bit abrupt [corrected in this new edition] but the tension the book had generated made it a rather welcome release to have it finally come to an end that was not too unrealistic but which continued the satire to it’s logical conclusion.
 A marvelous work of literature of the satire sort.

 Fr Robert Wheelock, 5 Star Review Amazon